muppin/mastering-DevOps/Kubernetes/Notes.md

 - **API sever** – This is the heart of K8s which acts as a core component in K8s and takes all incoming requests from the external world.
 It basically exposes K8s to the external world.
 - **Scheduler** – It is responsible for scheduling the pods/resources on the K8s. for example, it schedules the pod1 to run on one of the available nodes.
 - **etcd** – It is key-value storage & entire cluster related information is stored as objects/ key-value pairs inside etcd.
 It helps in restoring the cluster related info when required.
+It stores real time data.
+Helps in backup and recovery in case cluster goes down.
 - **Conroller Manager** - It ensures all conrollers are always running, one of such conroller is Replica set.
 This replica sets is maintaining state of K8s and help in auto scaling.
 - **CCM (Cloud Controller Manager)** – K8s can be run on different cloud platforms.
 When a user requests to create load balancer on EKS to k8s.
 Firstly k8s must understand the underlying cloud providers and translate the user request on to the API request that the cloud provider must understand.
 This mechanism is implemented on the CCM.
 So that load balancer gets created on the EKS.